kumaranil02/PreDictive-Models---DeepLearning-and-NLP--Open/README.md

 4. RNN model to predict handwritten digits using MNIST data set

-5. Logistic model also tried with mnist data set
+5. Logistic model is also tried on mnist data set

 6. Topic Modelling: Source from PYdata berlin 2017 conference